-A weather disturbance known as a 'tropical wave' was detected off the Atlantic coast of Africa on September 25th of this year.
+A weather disturbance known as a 'tropical wave' was detected off the Atlantic coast of Africa on September 25th of 2016.
 Although it sounds like a tropical wave is a surfing term, in fact, it is used to describe a meteorological event where an elongated area of low pressure - an 'atmospheric trough' - forms along a north-south axis.
 Tropical waves tend to move westerly across the tropics causing cloudiness or storms, but can also lead to tropical cyclones.

 This particular event was dubbed 'Invest 97L' at the time - an 'invest' being meteorology-speak for a weather disturbance which is being monitored for cyclone development.
 As it moved westward over the next three days, Invest 97 reached the West Indies, becoming an organized weather system with sufficient strength to be dubbed Tropical Storm Matthew.

 Moving further west into the Caribbean, Matthew intensified into a hurricane on September 29th.
 The next day it reached its peak intensity, a Category 5 storm with winds of 160 mph off the coast of Columbia.
 From there it made a sharp northerly turn making landfall as a Category 4 storm in Haiti and the eastern tip of Cuba on October 4th, then the Bahamas two days later.

 Afterward Matthew continued northward skirting the coasts of Florida, Georgia and the Carolinas.
 In the US, it only made landfall once on October 8th in the region as a Category 1 storm with winds of 75 mph.
 From there it lost strength, downgraded to a post-tropical storm as it moved away from the Carolina coast.